 You get to follow along with the designer, and learn the key steps to produce something similar for your own needs.

-Udemy is an online training platform that contains video courses on all sorts of courses on all sorts of topics.
+Udemy is an online training platform with video courses on all sorts of topics.

 She regularly updates the content, so you get good value from the course.
-We do recommend though you wait until the courses go on sale.
-The regular prices are super high, but on promotion, the rates get cut by 80 to 90%, which makes the courses much more affordable.
+We recommend you wait until the courses go on sale, though.
+The regular prices are high.
+But on promotion, they’re discounted by 80-90%.
+Much more affordable.

 Conclusion - Graphic Design resources

-Through this article, we’ve shared the graphic design resources that we access the most often.
-You usually find your needs fall into one of three areas.
+Through this article, we’ve shared the graphic design resources we use most often.

-If your need relates more to education or training, then Adobe Education Exchange and Tutsplus are good places to start.
-Of course, You Tube and Udemy also work as back-ups.
+For education or training, check out Adobe Education Exchange and Tutsplus.
+You Tube and Udemy also work as back-ups.

 And finally, we’ve all been there when we need something quick and cheap.
-If you’re prepared to sacrifice originality and read all the licensing and usage requirements, Envato marketplace, Canva and Place-it can often meet your needs.
+If you’re OK sacrificing originality and reading all the licensing and usage requirements, Envato marketplace, Canva and Place-it can be good tools to use.